RexManglicmot/prompt_and_prefix_fine_tuning/README.md

 ![Latency](./outputs/viz/latency_bar_test.png)

-Latency is comparable with a range of 0.016–0.021 seconds, so the **quality gains from prompt/prefix tuning come with no material runtime cost**.
-Prefix essentially matches base (+0.001 s), while Prompt adds ~0.005 s from longer inputs.
+Latency is comparable with a range of 0.016–0.02 seconds, so the **quality gains from prompt/prefix tuning come with no material runtime cost**.
+Prefix essentially matches base, while Prompt adds ~0.005 s from longer inputs.

 ![param_footprint](./outputs/viz/param_footprint_bar.png)

 Train & ship small adapters instead of new models.
-Adapters are tiny where **Prompt ≈ 205K** and **Prefix ≈ 4.9M** trainable parameters—both <0.1% of a 7B base while keeping foundation weights frozen.
+Adapters are tiny where **Prompt ≈ 204K** and **Prefix ≈ 4.9M** trainable parameters—both <0.1% of a 7B base while keeping foundation weights frozen.
 Prompt is ~24× smaller (maximally budget-friendly), whereas Prefix spends a few extra million parameters to secure the top accuracy gains.

 ![prompt](./outputs/viz/cm_prompt_tuning_test.png)